-Funnily enough, many of the herbs we sell came to be consumed by humans as daoist herbalists observed the animal kingdom making use of the plants to bolster their own healing!
-These Daoist herbalists were really somethin'.
-For example the Daoists discovered that eucommia bark was amazing for helping mend (and fortify) broken bones by observing deer with injuries consume the bark of the eucommia rubber tree.
+Funnily enough, many of the herbs we sell came to be consumed by humans as Taoist herbalists observed the animal kingdom making use of the plants to bolster their own healing!
+These Taoist herbalists were really somethin'.
+For example the Taoists discovered that eucommia bark was amazing for helping mend (and fortify) broken bones by observing deer with injuries consume the bark of the eucommia rubber tree.

 While we are not fans of testing on animals, unfortunately, modern science does not agree, and most studies that attempt to determine the active compounds in the mushies and herbs and their effects run tests on mice (poor little guys.)